openCrew/LinkCentralizer/README.md

-# LinkCentralizer-WebUI
+# LinkCentralizer
-Client web for LInkCentralizer
+Application for centralize all your pages, social networks and links in one place